parisholley/wordpress-fantastic-elasticsearch/README.txt

 == Changelog ==

+= 1.1.2 =
+* Ability to specify which categories should be enabled

 = 1.1.1 =
 * Fixed class load problem due to case sensitivity
 * Removed duplicate enable setting